Kaitlyn Bristowe’s ‘Dancing With The Stars’ Snub Explained By ‘DWTS’ Bosses

 “I believe men and women should be afforded the same opportunities,” Bristowe said.

 “That has not been the case with The Bachelorettes and The Bachelors.
-I had an offer to do Dancing With The Stars and was told by Mike [Fleiss] I could not.
+I had an offer to do Dancing With the Stars and was told by Mike [Fleiss] I could not.
 I was told by Mike that it is bad for his brand, and that he is sick of people wanting fame from his show.”

 Inside ‘DWTS’ Rehearsal With a Surprisingly Rhythmic Chris Soules https://t.co/IZ6ezu5CwW pic.twitter.com/EGnX0zq8jd